The history of Russell’s last manuscript is fascinating. This excerpt from the Independent tells the story:

 There is an artist imprisoned in each one of us.
 Let him loose to spread joy everywhere.

-Reflections – Clearly by the end of his life Russell identified with humanity at large; he wanted to transcend the limitations of his own ego.
-He wished for both world peace and to escape the loneliness which we all endure as necessarily isolated individuals.
+Reflections – Clearly by the end of his life Russell identified with humanity at large; he wanted to transcend the limitations of his ego.
+He wished for both world peace and to escape the loneliness which we all endure.
 “Letting the artist loose” is thus a way to preserve the world and overcome our fear of individual death.

-Finally here is Russell, one of my intellectual heroes, in his late eighties, answering a question about what lessons he would leave to future generations.
+Finally, in the above video, here is an almost 90-year-old Russell, one of my intellectual heroes, answering a question about what lessons he would leave to future generations.